powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 }
 ```

 ## Outputs

 ### Synthesis

-When using the option `--mapping-synthesis-dir` it will produce csv synthesis files.
+The use of the option `--mapping-synthesis-dir` produces csv synthesis files.

-The file `mappingSynthesis.csv/txt` will contain a csv/text formatted (also displayed in the command line output) global synthesis
-indicating how the different types of network elements or variable were processed :
+The file `mappingSynthesis.csv/txt` contains a csv/text formatted (also displayed in the command line output) global synthesis indicating how the different types of network elements or variables were processed:
-- mapped : elements that were mapped with one time series
+- mapped: elements that were mapped with time series
-- unmapped : elements that weren't mapped at all
+- unmapped: elements that weren't mapped at all
-- ignored unammped : elements that weren't mapped but specifically indicated so
+- ignored unmapped: elements that weren't mapped but specifically indicated so
-- multi-mapped : elements that were mapped multiple times (often when we map all of one type once then we apply another with a specific filter), only the last mapping will be applied
+- multi-mapped: elements that were mapped multiple times (often when we map all elements of one type once then we apply another with a specific filter), only the last mapping will be applied
-- disconnected : number of disconnected elements (as mapping do not apply to them)
+- disconnected: number of disconnected elements (as mapping do not apply to them)
-- out of main cc : number of elements that are out of the main connected network (as mapping do not apply to them)
+- out of main cc: number of elements that are out of the main connected component (as mapping do not apply to them)

+Component type represents the network element (generators, loads, breakers, etc.):
-Files with template name `<componentType>ToTimeSeriesMapping.csv` show the effective mapping between timeseries and component.
+- Files with template name `<componentType>ToTimeSeriesMapping.csv` show the effective mapping between time series and the element.

-Files with template name `disconnected<componentType>.csv` list the disconnected component with additionnal information.
-Note that the time series indicated as "AppliedTimeSeries" isn't effectively applied.\
+- Files with template name `disconnected<componentType>.csv` list the disconnected elements with additional information.
+Note that the time series indicated as "AppliedTimeSeries" isn't effectively applied.
-Same or similar information can be found for out of main connex components, unmapped and ignored unmapped component in files with respective template name `outOfMainCc<componentType>.csv`, `unmapped<componentType>.csv` and `ignoredUnmapped<componentType>.csv`
+- Same or similar information can be found for elements that are out of main connected components, unmapped and ignored unmapped, in files with respective template name `outOfMainCc<componentType>.csv`, `unmapped<componentType>.csv` and `ignoredUnmapped<componentType>.csv`.

-Files with template name `timeSeriesTo<componentType>Mapping` show for each timeseries how it was used in the mapping, with the original network value and variable type.\
+- Files with template name `timeSeriesTo<componentType>Mapping` show for each time series how it was used in the mapping, with the original network value and variable type.
 The file `timeSeries.csv` show the same mapping for all component types.

-When combining with the option `--check-equipment-time-series` (and the required associated option `--check-versions`), two new files are produced :
+When combining with the option `--check-equipment-time-series` (and the required associated option `--check-versions`), two new files are produced:
 - `balanceSummary.csv` which contains the overall power balance at each time step
-- `mapping-logs.csv` which contains information and warning about the mapping process (for instance Pmin/Pmax violations)
+- `mapping-logs.csv` which contains information and warnings about the mapping process (for instance Pmin/Pmax violations)

 ### Mapping status file

-When using the option `--mapping-status-file`, it will produce a file which contains for each available time series if it was used for the mapping.
+The use of the option `--mapping-status-file` produces a file which indicates for each available time series if it was used for the mapping.

 ### Time series mapping generation

-When using the option `--equipment-time-series-dir` (with required associated options `--check-equipment-time-series` and `--check-versions`),
-it will produce a csv with template name `version_<version_number>.csv` containing for each time step the associated value for each component/variable mapped couple.
+The use of the option `--equipment-time-series-dir` (with required associated options `--check-equipment-time-series` and `--check-versions`) produces a csv with template name `version_<version_number>.csv` containing for each time step the associated value for each component/variable mapped couple.

 ### Network variant generation

-When using the option `--network-output-dir`  (with required associated options `--check-equipment-time-series` and `--check-versions`),
-it will produce as many iidm network files as time steps in the input time series (with filtering by `--check-versions`, `--first-variant` and `--max-variant-count` options).
+The use of the option `--network-output-dir`  (with required associated options `--check-equipment-time-series` and `--check-versions`) produces as many IIDM network files as time steps we have in the input time series (with filtering by `--check-versions`, `--first-variant` and `--max-variant-count` options).
-Each iidm will have the template name `<network_id>_<version>_<YYYYMMDD>_<HHmm>.iidm` and is the network generated with values mapped at indicated time step.
+Each le m will have the template name `<network_id>_<version>_<YYYYMMDD>_<HHmm>.iidm` and is the network generated with values mapped at indicated time step.